scikit-learn-contrib/imbalanced-learn/README.rst

 ================

 imbalanced-learn is a python package offering a number of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
-It is compatible with scikit-learn_ and has been submitted to be part of scikit-learn-contrib_ projects.
+It is compatible with scikit-learn_ and is part of scikit-learn-contrib_ projects.

 .. _scikit-learn: http://scikit-learn.org/stable/